ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 [msdn]: https://msdn.microsoft.com/en-us/library/gg145045.aspx
 [getfullpath]: https://msdn.microsoft.com/en-us/library/system.io.path.getfullpath.aspx

-Algebraic data types solve this issue in a surprisingly clean way.
+Algebraic data types solve the issue in a surprisingly clean way.
-They are available in many languages, such as Haskell, Rust, Scala, and maybe even [a future version of C#][csharppattern], but in this post I will use Rust.
+They are available in languages such as Haskell, Rust, Scala, and maybe even [a future version of C#][csharppattern], but in this post I will use Rust.